-The BA has to understand the requirements of the Stakeholders, their thinking about taking the business ahead and what (and how) the business should grow.
-Then based on the requirements of the Stakeholders, the BA must create the documents, user stories, prioritization of the stories, help the team understand them, answer to their queries about the same etc.
+The BA has to understand the requirements of the Stakeholders, their thinking about taking the business ahead, and what (and how) the business should grow.
+Then based on the requirements of the Stakeholders, the BA must create the documents, user stories, prioritization the stories, help the team understand them, answer their queries about the same, etc.

 The most important thing to note here is that this is advisable when the BA is physically available and is not geolocated to a different time zone so as to avoid the ‘gap in communication’.

 If the BA as in the product owner is geolocated to a different time zone, then it not possible to approach him every time and the only way to communicate is by emails or chats or calls, hence this may result in lack, gap, and even miscommunication at times.

 As per my experience, this should be followed when the BA is sitting in your office, next to your team so that your work won’t hamper and (s) he will be easily approachable.
 From a BA’s point of view, they own the product on behalf of the stakeholders/customers, make appropriate decisions and even need to learn new skills which may include learning some technicalities of development.

 Having a Business Analyst as a Product Owner is an added advantage because the Business Analyst understands the product very well, and prioritization and scoping of tasks can be negotiated as well.

 Business Analyst as a Team Member

 The other option is to have the Business Analyst as a team member because the Product Owner will not be available every time.
 When the Business Analyst is a team member then they help the peers in backlog grooming.